devtut/generate/docs/python/virtual-environments.md

 To save the modules that you have installed via `pip`, you can list all of those modules (and the corresponding versions) into a text file by using the `freeze` command.
 This allows others to quickly install the Python modules needed for the application by using the install command.
 The conventional name for such a file is `requirements.txt`:

 ```
-(foo)$ pip freeze &gt; requirements.txt
+(foo)$ pip freeze > requirements.txt
 (foo)$ pip install -r requirements.txt

 ```

 Please note that `freeze` lists all the modules, including the transitive dependencies required by the top-level modules you installed manually.
-As such, you may prefer to [craft the `requirements.txt` file by hand](http://web.archive.org/web/20170405113458/https://pip.pypa.io/en/stable/reference/pip_install/#example-requirements-file), by putting only the top-level modules you need.
+As such, you may prefer to [craft the `requirements.txt` file by hand](https://pip.pypa.io/en/stable/reference/pip_install/#example-requirements-file), by putting only the top-level modules you need.

 ### Exiting a virtual environment